-The graphs demonstrate that the Planned and Asset Life spend are similar however there are known issues with the Confirm data such as:

-Missing installed date Missing asset life • Missing replacement values (approximately 23% of the Confirm data is in doubt and the associated spend, if required during the period, could be approximately \$1.0m per year.) • Lack of multiple renewal spend for short life items eg meters (a correction multiplication factor of 1.5 has been added to surface assets from year 11).
+The graphs demonstrate that the Planned and Asset Life spend are similar however there are known issues with the Confirm data such as lack of multiple renewal spend for short life items eg meters (a correction multiplication factor of 1.5 has been added to surface assets from year 11).

-This data will be reviewed and improved prior to the issuing of the final 2015 AMP and before the 2018 AMP.
+This data will be reviewed and improved for the 2018 AMP.